a-williams8427/PTWS/README.md

 # PTWS
 ####Persistent Time and Weather System

-PTWS is a script made for Exile that allows time (and hopefully weather soon) to persist through server restarts.
-This is far from done but I think in its current state it is still useful for RP, or for people who want to run their servers on smaller time multipliers and still have their players experience a full day/night cycle.
+PTWS is a script made for Exile that allows time and weather to persist through server restarts.
+It also has seasons defined by months that will change the temperature.

 #### Features
 * Persistent time (year, month, day, hour, minute)
+* Persistent weather
+* Dynamic weather (thanks to code34's Real weather)
+* Seasons that change the temperature
+* Snow based on temperature and current overcast
 * Time accleration

 #### To-do List
-* Add Persistent weather
+* ~Add Persistent weather~
-* Configure seasons based on months
+* ~Configure seasons based on months~
+* Make the seasons affect more than the temperature
 * ????

 ## Installation